Azure/cosmos-explorer/src/SelfServe/Documentation/README.md

 - Can concentrate just on the logic behind showing, hiding and disabling UI components
 - Need not worry about specifics of the UI language
 - Can own the REST API calls made as part of the feature, which may change in the future
-- Quicker turn around time for feature bugs, which they own and have deeper knowledge of
+- Quicker turn around time for feature development and bugs, which they own and have deeper knowledge of

 What this means for the UI team
+- No need to ramp up on the intricacies of every feature which required UI changes
-- Lesser feature development time, since they only own the framework and not the feature itself
+- Own only the framework and not the feature itself

-Each team owns what they know best, a win-win!
+- More bandwidth to prioritize inhouse features as well

 ## Getting Started